WWE’s Most Shocking Betrayals (Ranked 25 to 1)

 1. Seth Rollins Betrays The Shield

 Seth Rollins sent shockwaves through WWE on June 2, 2014, by betraying Roman Reigns and Dean Ambrose, ending The Shield’s iconic run.
 Rollins attacked his teammates with a steel chair under Triple H’s guidance, calling it a necessary business move to further his own career.
 Ambrose described the betrayal as unforgivable, while Reigns was devastated but determined to forge his own path.
 Rollins joined The Authority and emerged as one of WWE’s top singles stars.
-The Shield’s breakup marked the start of new rivalries and sporadic reunions that shaped WWE’s landscape for years.
+Moreover, The Shield’s breakup marked the start of new rivalries and sporadic reunions that shaped WWE’s landscape for years.